RiccardoFoglio/Obsidian-Vault/Computer Network Technologies/Wireless and Cellular Networks.md

 We need procedures to handle mobility:
 - **roaming** : user position has to be traceable even if they move over the network area. the system has to store the user position in a database to locate users whenever needed. to store user positions the network area is divided into location areas (LAs)
 - **location updating** : procedure through which the user position is updated.
-A control channel is periodically broadcasted in each cell of an LA.
-When the mobile terminal receives an LA different from the one previously stored. the user starts a location updating procedure in order to update the position in the database
+A control channel is periodically broadcasted in each cell of a LA.
+When the mobile terminal receives a LA different from the one previously stored. the user starts a location updating procedure in order to update the position in the database
 - **paging** : procedure through which the system notifies a mobile terminal about an incoming call/data delivery. the system broadcasts a paging message within the LA where the user is
 - **handover** : procedure that enables the transfer of an active connection from one cell to another, while the mobile terminal moves over the network area.
 Complex procedure that poses constraints on the network architecture, protocols and signaling